MarkusMannheim/contract_modelling/readme.md

 ### [Capacity factors](#capacity-factors)
 <a name="capacity-factors"></a>

-Generator capacity factors are calculated from dispatched output rather than availability.
+Generator capacity factors are calculated from dispatched output (net of curtailment).
 The aggregate fleet capacity factors over the 5 years analysed are:
 * Solar: **19.4%**
 * Wind: **30.6%**